perwin/pyimfit/docs/acknowledgments.md

    - [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/)

    - [NLopt](https://nlopt.readthedocs.io/en/latest/)

+In addition, the DattathriPeanut3D image function was originaly developed by Shashank Dattathri, and is described in [Dattathri et al. (2024)](https://ui.adsabs.harvard.edu/abs/2024MNRAS.530.1195D/abstract).

 ##### Minpack
 This product includes software developed by the University of Chicago, as Operator of